ForestOfLight/skyoobguide/docs/clipping.md

 Play Dead / Crab Walk (lvl 3) Emote
 {: .label .label-green }

 This clip can push you through horizontal [collision boxes](../terms-and-methods/#collision-boxes) below you (like the ground!).
-It is best used on flat ground but can work on slopes.
+It is best used on sopes but can work on flat ground.
 It’s preferable that you have warp unlocked with your friend as well since this only lets one player clip.

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/au276o?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

 1. Jump on a friend’s back with piggyback.
-2. Have your friend use the play dead or crab walk (lvl 3) emote.
+1. Have your friend use the play dead or crab walk (lvl 3) emote.
+   1. Your friend should try to make their collision box go under the map (ie. fall uphill) when they use their emote.
-3. Get off your friend’s back, and you should fall through the floor.
+1. Get off your friend’s back, and you should fall through the floor.
 Your friend can then warp to you.

 ---